Becksteinlab/AdKGromacsTutorial/docs/directories.rst

 =========================

 ..
 Note:: The starting structure :file:`coord/4ake_a.pdb` has been
-          provided as part of the tutorial package, so these instructions are optional for this tutorial.
+          provided as part of the tutorial package, so the instructions that follow are optional for this tutorial.
 However, these steps provide an idea of what may be required in obtaining a suitable starting structure for MD simulation.

 1. Download 4AKE_ the Protein Data Bank (PDB) through the web interface
 2. Create a new PDB file with just chain A